addyosmani/backbone-fundamentals/chapters/02-fundamentals.md

 * Support for RESTful interfaces out of the box, so Models can be easily tied to a backend
 * Extensive eventing system.
 It's [trivial](http://lostechies.com/derickbailey/2011/07/19/references-routing-and-the-event-aggregator-coordinating-views-in-backbone-js/) to add support for pub/sub in Backbone
 * Prototypes are instantiated with the ```new``` keyword, which some developers prefer
 * Agnostic about templating frameworks, however Underscore's micro-templating is available by default.
-Backbone works well with libraries like Handlebars
 * Clear and flexible conventions for structuring applications.
 Backbone doesn't force usage of all of its components and can work with only those needed.

 ### Used by